Helping to Protect Reliability

 Extreme conditions, caused by weather or other events, can put a severe strain on the energy grid and available power supplies.

-That's why we have detailed plans for managing the grid through all types of extreme conditions, from the heat of summer to the cold of winter.
-We use historical data, real-time analysis and predictive modeling, advanced technologies and years of operational experience, to help reliably meet customer energy needs – even in the most challenging of times.
+That's why we have detailed plans for managing the grid through all types of conditions, from the intense heat of summer to the frigid cold of winter.
+We use historical data, real-time analysis and predictive modeling, advanced technologies and years of operational experience, to help reliably meet customer energy needs.

-During periods of unusually high demand, you can help by conserving energy – see our tips.
+During periods of unusually high demand, you can help by conserving energy.

 Here are some of the ways we're working throughout the year to help protect the energy grid and to provide the reliability you count on: